 JGU's success in Germany's Excellence Strategy program shows that this strategy is working: In 2018, the research network PRISMA+ (Precision Physics, Fundamental Interactions and Structure of Matter) was recognized as a Cluster of Excellence.
 With its forerunner PRISMA and the graduate school Materials Science in Mainz (MAINZ) JGU had previously been successful in the Excellence Initiative.

 Currently the top-level research of JGU is particularly characterized by the following areas:

 - Particle and hadron physics at the PRISMA+ Cluster of Excellence

-- Research into materials sciences
+- Research into materials sciences and quantum technology

-- Research into translational medicine
+- Research into life sciences and translational medicine

 JGU has identified 13 additional so-called Top-level and High-potential Research Areas which receive major funding from the State of Rhineland-Palatinate.